apesurd/notes.CFA/Level2/ImpactOfGDPGrowthOnEquity.md

 The above equation is not applicable in short term.

 **Growth in aggregate stock market prices has to match the growth in potential GDP.**

+---
+#revQ: Why in long term the last two expressions in the above equation become zero?